rentpath/mobile_pagination/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Running the Tests

+`rspec spec`

+## Credits

+...

+## License

+mobile_pagination is released under the MIT License.
+See the bundled LICENSE file for details.